marier-nico/dotfiles/README.md

 life that much easier.

 - `clip.fish` [ A nice alias for the X clipboard.
 Things can be piped to it to add them to the clipboard. ]
+- `jsink.fish` [ A script to add/remove/list JACK-enabled PulseAudio sinks.
+This enables moving audio from specific applications through JACK easily, which allows fine-grained processing.
+For example, sending audio from a music player through a DAW before combining it with a microphone input for live streaming. ]
 - `ranger.fish` [ A simple alias for ranger to remain in the same directory on exit. ]
 - `wacom.fish` [ A small script to map my Wacom tablet to a given display.
 If you choose to use this, make sure you edit it so it works with your tablet.
 It's very simple to do, just edit the `awk` command.